lauracondon/pands-project2021/README.md

 ```
 Pairplot is an excellent way to easily generate a variety of plots from a dataset.
 Here pairplot is used to generate a figure containing scatter plots of every combo of the iris dataset's variables and a KDE for each individual variable.

 All that needs to be included to use the pairplot function is the name of the dataset and, if you wish to have different colours for each categorical variable, a hue specifier [26].
-With just one line, a complex set of plots can be greated.
+With just one line, a complex set of plots can be created.

 Here additional code is included to specify the output's style, both in order to improve readability and to ensure consistency with the other plots.
-Using markers [27] and plot_kws the style of the marker for the scatterplots is set.
+Using markers [27] and plot_kws the style of the marker for the scatter plots is set.
 Alpha refers to their transparency, 's' to size and 'edgecolour: k' adds a black outline to each marker [28].
 The height of the plots is also specified.

 As there are a lot of plots within the same figure, the output is more compressed as a result.
 There are also many different axes sizes contained within the same figure, which can make it harder to read at a glance.
 Additionally, pairplot will take longer to run than other plotting functions.
 This is not a issue for the current dataset but could present problems when working with larger sets.
 In order to lessen this, fewer rows from the dataset could be included to give more of a snapshot overview or to only plot a certain range of the data for instance certain years [29].

 Nonetheless pairplot is an extremely handy tool to generate multiple subplots easily and can provide a good indication of what more indepth forms of analysis may be worth doing on the dataset [30].
-In addition to scatterplots and KDE, pairplot can be used to output univariate and bivariate histograms in different styles [31].
+In addition to scatter plots and KDE, pairplot can be used to output univariate and bivariate histograms in different styles [31].

 ### **Step 7 - Boxplot and Violinplot**

 Box plots and violin plots are both used to show the distribution of quantitative data.
-Boxplots show the minimum, first quartile, median, third quartile, and maximum [32] as indicated in the below figure:
+Box plots show the minimum, first quartile, median, third quartile, and maximum [32] as indicated in the figure below:

 Violin plots are hybrids of a box plot and a kernel density plot [33] and are read as follows: